A Seminar on

 Part 2 - 3-Source extractors and 2-source dispersers

-Lecture 4.
-An exposition of Bourgain’s 2-source extractor by Rao
+Lecture 7.
+An exposition of Bourgain’s 2-source extractor by Rao (given by Maya).

-Lecture 5.
-Extracting randomness using few independent sources by Barak, Impagliazzo and Wigderson
+Lecture 8.
+Extracting randomness using few independent sources by Barak, Impagliazzo and Wigderson (given by Tal).

 Part 3 - Non-malleable extractors and 2-source extractors

-Lecture 9.
-Non-malleable extractors with short seeds and applications to privacy amplification by Cohen, Raz and Segev
+Lecture 9 (yes, 9).
+Non-malleable extractors with short seeds and applications to privacy amplification by Cohen, Raz and Segev (given by Gil)

-Lecture 10.
-Local correlation breakers and applications to three-source extractors and mergers by Cohen

 Lecture 11.
-Non-malleable extractors and codes, with their many tampered extensions by Chattopadhyay, Goyal, and Li
+Local correlation breakers and applications to three-source extractors and mergers by Cohen (Given by Gil)

 Lecture 12.
+Non-malleable extractors and codes, with their many tampered extensions by Chattopadhyay, Goyal, and Li (given by Omer Benami)

-Explicit two-source extractors and resilient functions by Chattopadhyay and Zuckerman
+Lecture 13.
+Explicit two-source extractors and resilient functions by Chattopadhyay and Zuckerman (given by Tommy)

 Of course, there are many important papers that we cannot cover due to lack of time.
-This include some classical papers such as this, this, this, that and that, and newer results that continue where the seminar ended, including this, this, this, this, this and that.
+This include some classical papers such as this, this, this, this, this, and that, and newer results that continue where the seminar will end, including this, this, this, this, this, this, this and that.

 Video talks on randomness extractors